-The bodies of the three young Scouts were found on the nineteenth day, together, in a steep drainage below a trail that led away from their camp.
+The three young Scouts’ bodies were found together on the nineteenth day in a steep drainage below a trail that led away from their camp.

 Evidence suggests the Scouts became disoriented in the snowstorm and took the wrong trail.

 A Tucson woman named Cathy Hufault now believes that one boy slipped and fell down a steep, snow-covered slope.
-The others climbed down to help but were unable to get out of the drainage.
+The others climbed down to help but could not get out of the drainage.

 Hufault’s book Death Clouds on Mt.
-Baldy examines new evidence in an effort to piece together what happened to the boys.
+Baldy examines new evidence to piece together what happened to the boys.

-The book recounts, in vivid detail, the hike, the massive search for the missing boys, and the somber day when they were found.
+The book recounts, in vivid detail, the hike, the massive search for the missing boys, and the sad day when they were found.

-For all her research, Cathy Hufault still doesn’t know just how long the three boys survived at the bottom of the gully, alone and afraid.
-Their bodies were located only after the deepest snow receded.
+Cathy Hufault still doesn’t know just how long the three boys survived at the bottom of the gully, alone and afraid.
+Their bodies were located after the deepest snow receded.

-Locals have always said that the gully is difficult to navigate, even by experienced hikers in the best weather conditions.
+Locals have always said that the gully is challenging to navigate, even by experienced hikers in the best weather conditions.

 In the snow, it’s nearly impossible.